 This notice sets out the Diabetes Research & Wellness Foundation's data processing practices, which will govern the processing of data that you provide to us and which we may obtain about you from other sources.

 If you have any queries about this notice please contact the Diabetes Research & Wellness Foundation, The Roundhouse, Northney Marina, Hayling Island, Hampshire PO11 0NH or email email@example.com or telephone us on 023 9263 7808.
 We are registered as a company in England (company no. 03496304) and as a charity (charity no. 1070607).
 Our officer with responsibility for data protection is the charity Chief Executive.

 We obtain personal data from you in a variety of ways including when you:

 - enquire about our activities or service offerings,

 - tell us your stories, or

-- attend one of our events.
+- attend one of our awareness, educational or fundraising events.

 We may also receive information about you from third parties, for example:

 - from a friend or relative who wants to tell you about our charitable activities or support service offerings,